Beautiful Destruction – Alberta Oil/Tar Sands

 The book takes advantage of the public space created when art engages the imagination of the viewer.
-Beautiful Destruction takes that a huge, unprecedented step further, expanding this public space with 16 essays by prominent individuals from environment and industry, from local to international, to share their insights, ideas and opinions about the oil/tar sands.
+Beautiful Destruction takes that anunprecedented step further, expanding this public space with 16 essays by prominent individuals from environment and industry, from local to international, to share their insights, ideas and opinions about the oil/tar sands.

 This is the first fair forum on the tar/oil sands.
 Helbig gave each writer the same space and complete editorial control over their own contribution.

-The essays, like the photographs, reflect the myriad of complexities and contradictions inherent to any human endeavour, especially one as large and important as the oil/tar sands.
+The essays, like the photographs, reflect the myriad of complexities and contradictions inherent to any human endeavour, especially one as large as the oil/tar sands.
 Some are particularly Canadian: grappling with First Nations treaty rights, the cultural impact of boom towns or the pitfalls of exporting a raw resource to another country for processing.
-The underlying tension, however, of grappling with the reality of climate change versus a petroleum driven global economy is universal.
+The underlying tension, however, of grappling with the reality of climate change versus a carbon based global economy is the crucial dilemma of our time.
 MORE about Essay Contributors